-Here is a pattern that plays out thousands of times every day.
+Here is a pattern I see all the time.
 Someone starts affiliate marketing.
-They sign up for Amazon Associates because everyone says it is easy.
-They write blog posts.
-They share links.
-A few weeks later, they check their dashboard and see their earnings: $4.23.
+They sign up for Amazon Associates because it seems easy.
+They write blog posts and share links.

 Not $4,230.
 Just $4.23.

-What High Ticket Affiliate Marketing Actually Means
+What Should You Know About What High Ticket Affiliate Marketing Actually Means?

-The maths that changes everything
+The math that changes everything

 | Metric | Low Ticket | High Ticket |